mailvelope/mailvelope/Readme.md

 Open up a browser and point it to [the test page (http://localhost:8000/)](http://localhost:8000/).

-Note: If you leave the watch task, you would need to add the `--keepalive` option to the command line:
+Note: If you leave the watch task, you would need to add the `keepalive` option to the task on the command line:

-    grunt connect --keepalive
+    grunt connect:server:keepalive

 ##### Testing in firefox